Holi: History

-The Holi festival is an ancient Hindu festival with its cultural rituals.
-Since time immemorial, the festival finds colour in numerous scriptures, such as in works like Jaimini's Purva Mimamsa Sutras and Kathaka-Grhya-Sutras with even detailed descriptions in ancient texts like the Narad Purana and Bhavishyad Purana.
-The festival of “holikotsav” was also mentioned in the 7th century work, Ratnavali, by King Harsha.
-It is mentioned in the Puranas, Dasakumara Charita, and by the poet Kālidāsa during the 4th century reign of Chandragupta II.
+The Holi festival is an ancient Hindu festival with its own cultural rituals, which emerged before the Gupta period.
+The festival of colours finds mentioned in numerous scriptures, such as in works like Jaimini's Purva Mimamsa Sutras and Kathaka-Grhya-Sutras, with even more detailed descriptions in ancient texts like the Narada Purana and Bhavishya Purana.
+The festival of "holikotsav" was also mentioned in the 7th-century work, Ratnavali, by King Harsha.
+It is mentioned in the Puranas, Dasakumara Charita by Daṇḍin, and by the poet Kālidāsa during the 4th-century reign of Chandragupta II.

 The celebration of Holi is also mentioned in the 7th-century Sanskrit drama Ratnavali.
 The festival of Holi caught the fascination of European traders and British colonial staff by the 17th century.
-Various old editions of Oxford English Dictionary mention it, but with varying, phonetically derived spellings: Houly (1687), Hooly (1698), Huli (1789), Hohlee (1809), Hoolee (1825), and Holi in editions published after 1910.
+Various old editions of the Oxford English Dictionary mention it, but with varying, phonetically derived spellings: Houly (1687), Hooly (1698), Huli (1789), Hohlee (1809), Hoolee (1825), and Holi in editions published after 1910.

-Mythology
+Legends

 Radha Krishna

 In the Braj region of India, where the Hindu deities Radha and Krishna grew up, the festival is celebrated until Rang Panchmi in commemoration of their divine love for each other.
 The festivities officially usher in spring, with Holi celebrated as a festival of love.
-Garga Samhita, a puranic work by Sage Garga was the first literature to mention the romantic description of Radha and Krishna playing Holi.
+Garga Samhita, a puranic work by Sage Garga was the first work of literature to mention the romantic description of Radha and Krishna playing Holi.
 There is also a popular symbolic legend behind the festival.
 In his youth, Krishna despaired whether the fair-skinned Radha would like him because of his dark skin colour.
 His mother Yashoda, tired of his desperation, asks him to approach Radha and ask her to colour his face in any colour she wanted.
 This Radha did, and Radha and Krishna became a couple.
-Ever since, the playful colouring of Radha and Krishna's face has been commemorated as Holi.
-Beyond India, these legends help to explain the significance of Holi (Phagwah) common in some Caribbean communities of Indian origin such as Guyana, Suriname, and Trinidad and Tobago.
+Ever since, the playful colouring of Radha and Krishna's faces has been commemorated as Holi.
+Beyond India, these legends help to explain the significance of Holi (Phagwah), which is common in some Caribbean communities of Indian origin such as Guyana, Suriname, Trinidad and Tobago, and Jamaica.
 It is also celebrated with great fervour in Mauritius, Fiji, and South Africa.